How Art Can Heal a Broken Heart or Ground You in Uncertain Times

 The first time I saw the young woman with the harlequin-patterned rain boots my heart jumped out to her.

-I was on my way out for a run and she was walking a short dog in the tall grass near my house.
+I was on my way out for a run and she was walking 2 short dogs in the tall grass near my house.

 We ended up talking.
-She told me she was in the seventh month of a rough divorce set off by a betrayal she found out about.
+She told me she was in the seventh month of a rough marital separation that was set off by a betrayal she found out about.